 - Promote a healthier lifestyle for school children

 Your work will focus on the following areas:

 Fiji has a high prevalence of lifestyle-related diseases like diabetes and heart disease among adults.
 You can help us raise awareness of nutrition and healthy living by running educational workshops.
 There are a wide range of topics you can focus on, like the dangers of tobacco and alcohol.
 We would also like you to talk about general food safety to help minimize food-borne diarrheal diseases.

 You will work closely with low-income communities over a period of three months.
 During this period, you will help these communities move towards achieving a healthier lifestyle.
 This will include taking vital signs such as blood pressure, blood sugar, heart rate, and weight on a regular basis.
 We then monitor and assess the progress being made.

-This data is uploaded into our Global Impact Database in order to centralise the information.
+This data is uploaded into our Global Impact Database in order to centralize the information.
 This way, we can make sure we provide follow-up care and monitor changes.
-It also lets us prepare personalised health and diet plans for each beneficiary so we can help long-term.
+It also lets us prepare personalized health and diet plans for each beneficiary so we can help long-term.

 Run cooking demonstrations and exercise classes